isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 and view their documentation.
 User-generated data such as cohort definitions, and user functions such as registering GCP projects is also available through the ISB-CGC API Endpoints.

-**Note that all user-generated Endpoints require identity credentials for use.**
+**Note that all user-generated APIs require identity credentials for use.**